MarkLodato/git-ssh-server/README.rst

 Call ``git update-server-info`` after a push?

+Add a way of setting the project description for cgit/gitweb.

 Ideas for future commands:
 * show - display project info
 * cat - cat file of HEAD